Max Planck Centers

-The Max Planck Institute for Molecular Biomedicine is involved in two Max Planck Centers:
+The Max Planck Institute for Molecular Biomedicine was involved in two Max Planck Centers:

-- Max Planck – The University of Tokyo Center of Integrative Inflammology, Tokyo, Japan (since 2014)
+- Max Planck – The University of Tokyo Center of Integrative Inflammology, Tokyo, Japan (start: 2014)

-- Max Planck – GIBH Joint Center for Regenerative Biomedicine, Guangzhou, China (since 2016)
+- Max Planck – GIBH Joint Center for Regenerative Biomedicine, Guangzhou, China (start: 2016)

 The Max Planck Centers constitute a substantial reinforcement of the international cooperation efforts of the Max Planck Society.
 The Max Planck Centers will bring the quality of scientific cooperation projects with first-class international partners in pioneering areas of research to a completely new level.